captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ## PETER:
 Because it’s something that...
 ---
-Most people have experienced.
+Most people our age have experienced.
 ---
-And so.
----
 ## LISSETTE:
-Who gives a shit what
+Who gives a shit what other people have experienced?
----
-other people have experienced?
 ---
 ## PETER:
 I guess It’s just.